 Can’t seem to concentrate?
-Although there is no (healthy) magical pill that is guaranteed to heighten cognitive powers, certain foods and beverages can affect the brain’s ability to function at its best.
+Although there is no (healthy) magical pill that is guaranteed to heighten cognitive powers, there are certain supplements that reduce brain fog such as the kratom capsules; however, some foods and beverages can affect the brain’s ability to function at its best.
 Need to ace that test?
 Never underestimate the power of diet-brain connection.
 Many studies prove that there is an important relationship between what we put in our mouths and how our brain performs.

 Extra virgin olive oils can help stabilize blood sugar levels and prevent harmful conditions that lead to problems with brain function and memory.
 People in areas that consume large amounts of olive oil, particularly near the Mediterranean, experience less memory loss and dementia than other areas around the globe.
 Olive oil is rich with brain friendly monounsaturated fat and polyphenol antioxidants, which are both substances contributing to strong cognitive function.